WordPress/gutenberg/docs/designers-developers/developers/tutorials/javascript/scope-your-code.md

 # Scope your code

-Historically, JavaScript files loaded by the same document share the same scope.
-This means that a global variable declared in a file will be seen by the code in other files.
+Historically, JavaScript files loaded in a web page share the same scope.
+This means that a global variable declared in one file will be seen by the code in other files.

 This is `one.js` file: